one-chain-labs/onechain/crates/sui-framework/docs/one-system/staking_pool.md

 ## Function `is_equal_staking_metadata`

-Returns true if all the staking parameters of the staked sui except the principal are identical
+Returns true if all the staking parameters of the staked oct except the principal are identical

 <pre><code><b>public</b> <b>fun</b> <a href="staking_pool.md#0x3_staking_pool_is_equal_staking_metadata">is_equal_staking_metadata</a>(self: &<a href="staking_pool.md#0x3_staking_pool_StakedOct">staking_pool::StakedOct</a>, other: &<a href="staking_pool.md#0x3_staking_pool_StakedOct">staking_pool::StakedOct</a>): bool